Back to blogTips

 The tax impact of remote work

-Pragmatic advice: stay under 25% (1 day/week) to avoid any complications.
+Pragmatic advice — the same we give our remote-working residents: stay under 40% (tax) and under 49.9% (social) to enjoy remote work without any complications.
 Beyond that, consult a fiduciary specializing in cross-border taxation.

 Working from home when you live in a flatshare or coliving